nguyenhuy0905/data-struct-in-c/README.md

 > Disclaimer: FOR PERSONAL USE.
 Well actually, what use do I even have with this, other than playing around?
->Anyways, this is my aattempt to write data structures in C.
+>Anyways, this is my attempt to write data structures in C.
  ### Why not C++?
  - I don't know C++.
 And besides, C++ is already designed for this kind of stuff.
 How about we try something more, difficult?
 To be fair, I think C is actually simpler.